ugolbck/domo-code/README.md

 # domo-code
-Workspace setup automation to make my day easier
+Workspace setup automation to make your day easier.

 -------------